erland-ramadhan/CIE/README.md

 $$I(i)=O(i)\oplus O(i-1)\oplus K(i)$$

 ### Chaos function
-The behavior of a chaos function determined by its initial value.
+The behavior of a chaos function is determined by its initial value.
 The chaos functions used in this repo are as follows.

 **Gauss Iterated Map**